intel/QAT_Engine/docs/config_options.md

     performance benefit (disabled by default).

 --enable-qat_plock
     Enables Plock optimization within QAT Engine which is an alternative to pthread's rwlock for multithread application.
-This flag when enabled uses plock using preload as mentioned in QAT Engine install instructions and improves performance for higher number of thread (disabled by default).
+This flag when enabled uses plock using preload as mentioned in QAT Engine install instructions and improves performance for higher number of threads (disabled by default).

---disable-qat_hw_lenstra_protection/--enable-qat_hw_lenstra_protection
+--enable-qat_ntls
+    Enable ntls in engine for handing NTLS requests which is needed for SMx with BabaSSL (disabled by default).

+--enable-qat_insecure_algorithms
+    Enables insecure algorithms RSA < 2048, DH, DSA, ECDH curves with bitlen
+    < 256, ECDSA Curves with bitlen < 256, AES128-CBC-HMAC-SHA1,
+    AES256-CBC-HMAC-SHA1 & SHA3-224.
+These insecure algorithms are disabled
+    by default.
+QAT HW driver version v1.7 needs to be built with the flag `./configure --enable-legacy-algorithms` to enable these algorithms
+    (disabled by default).

+--disable-qat_hw_lenstra_protection
-    Disable/Enable protection against Lenstra attack (CVE-2017-5681)
+    Disable protection against Lenstra attack (CVE-2017-5681)
     (protection is enabled by default).
 The RSA-CRT implementation in the Intel(R) QAT OpenSSL* Engine, for OpenSSL* versions prior to v0.5.19, may allow remote attackers to obtain private RSA keys by conducting a